 Hayfever, known medically as , is a very common allergic condition that causes misery for millions of people.
 But, recent research found that a common spice might provide some allergy relief.
 Read on to find outhow to use .

-Hayfever (also known as allergic rhinitis) is a condition of the upper respiratory tract.
-This allergy is common with up to 30% of adults affected and up to 40% of children.
+Hayfever, is an allergic reaction that affects the upper respiratory tract.
+This allergy is very common, affecting up to 30% of adults and 40% of children.

-In allergic rhinitis, your immune system over reacts in response to certain foreign substances.
-These are called allergens.
-The allergens trigger a response that causes symptoms similar to the common cold.
-Symptoms can range from mild to severe.
-Severe symptoms can result in disturbed sleep and impaired ability to work.
+An allergic reaction occurs when your immune system overreacts in response to certain substances.
+These foreign substances are called allergens.
+When the allergens trigger the immune response that includes histamine release from mast cells.
+Histamine causes typical allergic symptoms that are similar to the common cold.
+These symptoms can range from mild to severe.

 Symptoms of allergic rhinitis

 - nasal symptoms such as runny or stuffy nose